tiny-dancer/engineering/README.md

 ### Mid Level Engineer

-- Capable of delivering features/capabilities self sufficiently in a timely manner most of the time.
+- Capable of delivering features/capabilities self sufficiently in a timely manner _most of the time_.
 - Ready to take ownership and delve into new technology areas with a quick ramp up.
 - Not expected to lead innovation efforts, but is actively particiapting
 - Well versed in at least single area of development stack (ui, api, database, etc) and aware of majority of components in play